CuckooEXE/cuckooexe.github.io/about.md

 Looking for a skilled hacker to verify your product's security?
 Reach out to me via [PtrSecVerify](https://ptrsecverify.com).

 Looking for a job?
-Checkout our job postings at [nullptrsec](https://nullptrsec.io/careers), where I work with a really cool team of really smart people doing really important work.
+Check out our job postings at [nullptrsec](https://nullptrsec.io/careers), where I work with a really cool team of really smart people doing really important work.